elmanna/sbc-ssh/README.md

 ->> example src/commands.txt

-3. credentials txt file: contains the ssh server hosting machine usernames & passwords seprated by a comma ',' each credentials should be in a single line
+3. credentials txt file: contains the ssh server hosting machine usernames & passwords seprated by a comma ',' each credentials should be in a separate line

 ->> example src/credentials.txt